hamza-dugmag/pygames/README.md

-# pygames
+# Python Games
-Collection of video games created in Python.
+A collection of video games created in Python:

+1. Stack-O
+2. Gomoku
+3. Metal Gear Solid